bobsanjo/PRIV/ara_a2w_implementation_guide.md

 - Source and trigger registrations from WebView
   - Ad techs should respond to source registrations using the Attribution-Reporting-Register-OS-Source header.
 Based on the set behavior for the WebView, this will either registerSource() or registerWebSource() with the OS and initiate a secondary API call from the Android attribution reporting API to the ad tech URI.
-    - To complete the source registration, the ad techís endpoint should respond to the Android attribution reporting API request with the response header.
+    - To complete the source registration, the ad tech‚Äôs endpoint should respond to the Android attribution reporting API request with the response header.

 ```
 Attribution-Reporting-Register-OS-Source {